cool-jun/hejun/README.md

 # hejun
-This is a app management system based on SSM framework.
+This is a app management system based on springboot-mybatis framework.